 4. Did the early church keep this Fast?
 Acts 27:9.

-Comment: Luke, writing this over 30 years after Christ's death, makes it very clear that the early church observed this holy day.
+Comment: Luke, writing this over thirty years after Christ's death, makes it clear that the early church observed this holy day.

 5. What unusual ritual did the Aaronic high priest perform on the Day of Atonement?
 Leviticus 16.

 Comment: This lengthy, involved ritual depicts all the steps that must be accomplished before mankind can truly be at one with God.
 In short, the following must occur:

 » A high priest must be pure and sinless to mediate between God and man (verse 4).
 Christ, having lived a sinless life, is our eternal High Priest.

 » The high priest must enter God's presence with blood to open the way between God and man (verses 3, 14-16).
 Christ, by His own sacrifice, gains us entrance before God's throne, having rent the veil (Matthew 27:51).